socialbizguy/mcp-gateway/README.md

 pip install mcp-gateway
 ```

 > `--mcp-json-path` - must lead to your [mcp.json](https://docs.cursor.com/context/model-context-protocol#configuration-locations) or [claude_desktop_config.json](https://modelcontextprotocol.io/quickstart/server#testing-your-server-with-claude-for-desktop)
 > `--enable-guardrails` - you can use this to activate multiple guardrail plugins
+> `--enble-tracing`  - You can use this to activate multiple tracing plugins

+### Usage
+This examples gives you the basic and presidio guardrails for token and PII masking for filesystem MCP.
+You can add more MCPs that will be under the Gateway by putting the MCP server configuration under the "servers" key.

 <details>
 <summary>Cursor example:</summary>